Rosalie Favell

 Above Image credits: Rosalie Favell, My first day of assimulation, 1996 (remastered 2024) from the series From An Early Age.
 Image courtesy of the artist.

-Image credit: Rosalie Favell, I Awoke to find my Spirit returned, 1999 from the series Plains(s) Warrior Artist (1999-2003).
+Image credit: Rosalie Favell, I Awoke to Find My Spirit had Returned, 1999 from the series Plains(s) Warrior Artist (1999-2003).
 Image courtesy of the artist.

 About Rosalie Favell